Aftermath of the September 11 attacks: Security and military actions

 After the dissolution of the Soviet Union in 1991, the US had begun adapting to smaller-scale, specialized warfare in the absence of a major adversary, yet overlooked the emergence of militant organizations, usually based in and often funded by countries that were considered insignificant global players in the past.
 The US was not spared by foreign terrorism prior to 9/11, including bombings on US embassies in African countries and the USS Cole, as well as a previous attack on the World Trade Center.
 The September 11 attacks, which killed over 2,700 people in New York City alone, proved that these smaller organizations were capable of inflicting mass casualties on the US mainland, and inaugurated terrorism as a major security threat to the US.
 Due to its resemblance to the attack on Pearl Harbor, American commentators saw 9/11 as a declaration of war.

 On October 23, 2001, the United States Department of Justice produced a memorandum titled Authority for Use of Military Force to Combat Terrorist Activities Within the United States.
 It states that the President has both the constitutional and statutory authority to use the military as a means to combat terrorist activity within the United States.

 Three days later, on October 26, 2001, Congress passed the Patriot Act, which broadened the powers of law enforcement to identify terrorist activity.
-For example, law enforcement was allowed able to break one's premises without a search warrant and their consent, if they were suspected of terrorist activity.
+For example, law enforcement was allowed to break into one's premises without a search warrant and their consent, if they were suspected of terrorist activity.
 This also included roving wiretaps as a method of surveillance.
 For instance, the government was allowed to search through one's record searches and intelligence searches.
 Specifically, if one searched terrorism activities or showed unusual behavior and then deleted their history, the government was able to see that.
 The purpose of this act was to catch acts of terrorism before any attacks were planned and executed.
-A program called Total Information Awareness was developed to enhance the technology that would collect and analyze information about every individual in the United States, and trace unusual behaviors that could help prevent terrorist activities.
+A program called Total Information Awareness was developed to enhance technology that would collect and analyze information about every individual in the United States, and trace unusual behaviors that could help prevent terrorist activities.
 Information that was gathered through the program included internet activity, credit card purchase histories, airline ticket purchases, and medical records.